benmvp/react-workshop/src/react/02-components/README.md

 If you didn't successfully complete the previous step, you can jump right in by copying the step.

+Complete the [setup instructions](../00-begin) if you have not yet followed them.

 Ensure you're in the root folder of the repo:

 ```sh